Matrix Decomposition and Applications

 \subsection{Complete Pivoting}

-In partial pivoting, when introducing zeros below the diagonal of the $k$-th column of $\bU$, the $k$-th pivot is determined by scanning the current subcolumn $\bU_{k:n,k}$.
-In complete pivoting, the largest absolute entry in the current submatrix $\bU_{k:n,k:n}$ is interchanged into the entry $(k,k)$ of $\bU$.
-Therefore, an additional \textit{column permutation} $\bQ_k$ is applied in each step.
-The final upper triangular matrix $\bU$ is obtained by
+In partial pivoting, zeros below the diagonal in the $k$-th column of $\bU$ are introduced by selecting the pivot as the largest absolute value in the subcolumn $\bU_{k:n,k}$.
+In contrast, \textit{complete pivoting} identifies the pivot as the largest absolute entry in the current submatrix $\bU_{k:n,k:n}$, which is then moved to the $(k,k)$ position in $\bU$.
+This requires applying an additional \textit{column permutation} $\bQ_k$ at each step.
+The final upper triangular matrix $\bU$ is expressed as

-Similarly, the complete pivoting algorithm is formulated in Algorithm~\ref{alg:lu-complete-pivot}.
+The complete pivoting procedure is detailed in Algorithm~\ref{alg:lu-complete-pivot}.